ptrlrd/ptrlrd/READme.md

 - Cat dad to Quinn and Valor

 ## Work Life:
-- Learning a lot about Developer
+- Learning a lot about DevOps
 - Associate Software Engineer @ [Lucasfilm][lucasfilm]
 - Some Skills I am using and learning at Lucasfilm are Java, Kotlin, CI/CD, and some other fun stuff
 - Always available for collaboration or helping with Open Source Projects